-In this tutorial we will be using XAMPP server.
+In this tutorial, we will be using the XAMPP server.

-Go to wordpress official site, download and unzip the WordPress the latest wordpress package version.
+Go to WordPress's official site, download, and unzip the WordPress latest WordPress package version.
 This should be easy as the latest version is always the one available for download whenever you open this page.

 Note: Please do not confuse WordPress.com with WordPress.org.
 The first one is an online platform owned by a third party that lets you upload your site online without any charge.
-But it has it’s limitations, such as restricted ftp access, limited amount of memory usage, limited rights on theme choice (you can only use the pre-defined wordpress themes but not premium themes) etc. While WordPress.org is the independent version that you can download and install into your local host.
+But it has its limitations, such as restricted FTP access, a limited amount of memory usage, limited rights on theme choice (you can only use the pre-defined WordPress themes but not premium themes), etc. While WordPress.org is the independent version that you can download and install into your localhost.
 This is what we are downloading now.
 There are no limitations on it, except the fact that it's not online.
-But you can use it to build your site before hand and then upload it online when you have finished the work and are confident about it.
-Or you can use it to create themes, plugins or test out things.
-You will have full access rights on files and folders, memory limit and database.
-Also you can try and install every premium theme available on the market.
+But you can use it to build your site beforehand and then upload it online when you have finished the work and are confident about it.
+Or you can use it to create themes, plugins, or test out things.
+You will have full access rights on files and folders, memory limit, and database.
+Also, you can try and install every premium theme available on the market.

-In this article we installed XAMPP server in the D directory, so the main path will be: D:\xampp\
+In this article, we installed the XAMPP server in the D directory, so the main path will be: D:\xampp\

-Click on phpMyAdmin menu.
-You will be directed into the database administration page.
-To go there directly, paste this link in your browser's url: http://localhost/phpmyadmin/ Once here, go to the Database menu and in the field enter the new database name.
-Click on “Create” button to finally add it.
-Once created it will be listed in the left side of the panel.
+Click on the phpMyAdmin menu.
+You will be directed to the database administration page.
+To go there directly, paste this link in your browser's URL: http://localhost/phpmyadmin/ Once here, go to the Database menu and in the field enter the new database name.
+Click on the “Create” button to finally add it.
+Once created it will be listed on the left side of the panel.
 We have now a new empty database.

 By default the database root user is “root” and there is no password to protect it.
 Changing it requires additional steps that will be covered in another article.

-Since we have now the wordpress files and the database where to install it, let's proceed with WordPress famous 5 minutes installation.
-Go to http://localhost/wordpress where “wordpress” is the name of the folder we added in htdocs folder in step 3.
+Since we have now the WordPress files and the database where to install it, let's proceed with WordPress's famous 5 minutes installation.
+Go to http://localhost/wordpress where “WordPress” is the name of the folder we added in htdocs folder in step 3.
 If you have renamed it, then the path would be: http://localhost/your-wp-folder-new-name

 After clicking ‘enter' from the keyboard, you will be redirected to the configuration panel.